altwalker/altwalker/README.md

 ### Install AltWalker

-Use the following command to install AltWalker:
+To install ``altwalker`` run the following command in your command line:

 ```
 $ pip install altwalker
 ```

-AltWalker is now installed.
-Check that you correctly installed AltWalker by running:
+To check that you have installed the correct version of AltWalker, run the following command:

 ```
 $ altwalker --version